 The NADA (National Acupuncture Detoxification Association) protocol is a series of ear acupuncture points that can be used for addiction as well as for shock after traumatic events.
 Organizations like Acupuncturists Without Borders train practitioners about this and other treatments and then send them to places like Orlando to help.
 Here is a map of these points on the ear from the Auriculo app:

 Your acupuncturist can needle these points on you, or send you home with ear seeds and a chart so you can apply them yourself (or with the help of a friend).
 If you don’t have ear seeds on hand, my advice is to rub your ears, following the points in the diagram above.
-If you want to learn more about ear acupressure, you can read my article on How to Give Yourself Ear Acupressure over on AcuTake.

 How to use these points

 Although there are acupressure tools called ‘teishin‘ – sometimes with beautiful crystals and stones – you really only need your fingers, knuckles and elbows to do acupressure.
 You can also use the closed tip of a pen, or some of the ear seeds I mentioned above (you can even place them on points that aren’t in the ear!) to do acupressure.

 If you like, you can combine acupressure with essential oils such as the ones listed in this infographic about the Liver and Gallbladder.
 Some of my favorite combinations include Swimming Dragon healing oil, and BeLoved Balm, from Kirsten at Angelica and Peony.
 A common ingredient in both of them is geranium essential oil, whose message, Kirsten tells us, is “I give and receive love with ease”.
 Who doesn’t need more of that in their life?!